ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 > **More info:** the inequality operator is syntactic sugar, equivalent to `!(left == right)`.
 > This simplifies writing C# code a lot.

-Other operators exist, but let's keep our scope narrow here and jump into the main subject: the _if-else selection statements_.
+Other comparison operators exist, but let's keep our scope narrow here and jump into the main subject instead.

 ## if-else selection statements